-Fig. 6.
-Upper left panel: ζ{CR} as a function of the radius, r.
+Fig. 6: Upper left panel: ζ{CR} as a function of the radius, r.
 The two dotted black lines at 270 and 500 au identify the radius ranges used to compute the slopes (s_1 and s_2 , respectively).
 The gray shaded region shows the expected X-ray ionization in the outflow cavity for a typical and a flaring T Tauri star (Rab et al. 2017).
-Lower left panel: hydrogen column density, N{H_2} , from the source center outwards as a function of radius.
+Lower left panel: Hydrogen column density, N{H_2} , from the source center outwards as a function of radius.
 Upper right panel: ζ{CR} as a function of the H2 column density.
 The upper x-axis shows the minimum energy that CR protons must have in order not to be thermalized (Padovani et al. 2018).
 The orange, magenta, and green filled regions in the three upper panels represent the envelope of the ζ{CR} and N{H_2} profiles (see Sect.
 5.2), while the red, purple, and dark green solid lines show their median value.
 Lower right panel: ζ{CR} map of the blueshifted component (zoom of the upper left panel of Fig. 5) in logarithmic scale (colored map).
 The purple hatched region shows a circle of radius 270 au, where CRs propagate according to the diffusive regime.
 For illustration purposes, the black arrow at the position angle θ shows a direction used to extract the ζ{CR} profile from the map.
 The black dashed lines identify the radius as well as the corresponding values of N{H_2} and ζ{CR} , where the slope of ζ{CR} changes from s_1 to s_2 .

-<1000 au.
-As shown in Fig. 3, we find f_D ranging from 20 to 40 at radii of 1000-100 au, except at the core center where it increases up to 80.
+pletion (JCMT 20-arcsec beam probing 3000 au, Murphy et al. 1998), while others suggest a CO depletion of one order of magnitude, $f{\rm D} \sim 10$, at similarly large scales (Walmsley & Menten 1987).
+Our spatially resolved observations reveal large values of CO depletion of the gas in the inner envelope of B335 at radii < 1000 au.
+As shown in Fig. 3, we find $f{\rm D}$ ranging from 20 to 40 at radii of 1000 to 100 au, except at the core center where it increases up to 80.
 Such CO depletion at protostellar radii 100-1000 au is somehow unexpected, if one assumes depletion is due to freeze-out onto dust grains.
-Indeed, gas and dust at such radii should have temperatures beyond ~20-30 K, where the evaporation of CO from the surface of the dust should replenish it in the gas phase (Anderl et al. 2016).
+Indeed, gas and dust at such radii should have temperatures beyond $\sim 20-30$ K, where the evaporation of CO from the surface of the dust should replenish it in the gas phase (Anderl et al. 2016).
 The high depletion values found at the protostar position are highly uncertain due to unknown optical depth, and unconstrained dust and gas temperatures.
 We stress that the possible depletion increase toward the center in B335 should be confirmed with further observations of higher J transitions of CO.

-Several observational studies of protostellar cores have found depletion factors $f_D > 10$ at scales of ~5000 au, with some spatially resolved studies pointing to values up to ~20 (Alonso-Albi et al. 2010; Christie et al. 2012; Yıldız et al. 2012; Fuente et al. 2012).
-Models of protostellar evolution with short warm-up timescales in the envelope (see e.g., Aikawa et al. 2012) show that f_D may remain high even inside the sublimation radius, especially at early stages, because of the conversion of CO into CH3OH and CH4 on the grain surfaces.
-Photodissociation due to the protostellar UV radiation could contribute to lowering the global CO abundance in the innermost layers of protostellar envelopes (Visser et al. 2009).
-Additionally, other sources of ionization, such as CRs, could decrease the abundance of CO in the gas phase by promoting its reaction for the formation of HCO^+ (Gaches et al. 2019).
-This decrease in CO by transformation into HCO^+ could also explain the observed coincidence between regions with large CO depletion and low R_D .
+Several observational studies of protostellar cores have found depletion factors $f_D > 10$ at scales of ~ 5000 au, with some spatially resolved studies pointing to values up to ~ 20 (Alonso-Albi et al. 2010; Christie et al. 2012; Yıldız et al. 2012; Fuente et al. 2012).
+Models of protostellar evolution with short warm-up timescales in the envelope (see e.g.,

-Fig. 7.
-Deuteration fraction maps for the blue- and redshifted velocity components (left and right columns, respectively).
-The N2D+ (J = 3-2) integrated emission is shown overlaid as black contours at 3, 5, 10, 15, and 20σ , where $\sigma = 5.23$ mJy beam-1.
+Fig. 7: Deuteration fraction maps for the blue- and redshifted velocity components (left and right column, respectively).
+The N_2D^+ (J=3-2) integrated emission is shown overlaid as black contours at 3, 5, 10, 15, and 20σ , where $\sigma = 5.23$ mJy beam-1.
 The spatial scale is shown in the top-right corners of each panel.